openstates/documentation/docs/data/index.md

 ## Main Concepts

-The main concepts are defined below:
+The main concepts are defined below.
+You'll notice these concepts mostly correspond to the v2 GraphQL root nodes.

 |    Concept    |                             Definition                            |
 |:-------------:|:-----------------------------------------------------------------:|